 In 2014 Walter hosted a live cross on Channel 4 in the UK for a Stephen Fry show called Our Gay Wedding: The Musical.
 Walter was on the steps of the Opera House in Sydney and represented Australia in the broadcast.
 The program was broadcast around the world.

-Now Walt is a successful regular TEN Network talent, co-hosting TEN's lifestyle series Healthy Homes TV Australia ( 9 seasons so far) and a second series as 100% host- Animal Extra, which is a glossy Sunday series on pets and animals.
+Now Walt is a successful regular TEN Network talent, co-hosting TEN's lifestyle series Healthy Homes TV Australia 12 seasons.
 He's a dab-hand at being a DIY handyman and has attracted a strong following on social media for his cheeky and down to Earth style.

-Walt was signed to host a new series on house and land called Buy to build and that is now in season 4 production.
+Walt was signed to host a new series on house and land called Buy to build and that is now in production with season 6.

 He is the owner and principal of BSTV - a lively production company which produces television content, commercials and lifestyle series.